 Publication

-We plan to publish the Research and Position papers presented at HEXED through an established proceedings publication platform, such as CEUR-WS.
-Depending on the requirements of the publication platform, authors may have the option of including only an abstract or their full paper.
-In either case, papers will be linked on the workshop website.
+We plan to publish accept Research and Position papers presented at HEXED through the established proceedings publication platform CEUR-WS.
+Papers will be linked on the workshop website.